Home Tutorials Training Consulting Books Company Contact us

 Product configuration with the osgi.instance.area.default property

 It is also possible to use variables like @user.home as value.
-This is especially useful when an enviroment like Citrix is used, where several users might use the same application, but should have a different workspace.
+This is especially useful when an environment like Citrix is used, where several users might use the same application, but should have a different workspace.

 2.2.
 Setting the workspace location programmatically